thushan-123/wso2_auth_integration/README.md

     python3 -m app.main

 ## 5. Access the application
-Open your browser and navigate to:
+Open your browser and navigate to :

     http://localhost:8001